graphile/graphile.github.io/src/pages/postgraphile/performance.md

 ## Performance

-A single root level query, no matter how nested, is compiled into one SQL query which avoids multiple round-trips to the database.
-For example the following query would be compiled into one SQL statement - no need for `DataLoader`!
+We leverage graphile-build's [look-ahead](/graphile-build/look-ahead/) features when resolving a GraphQL request so that a single root level query, no matter how nested, is compiled into just one SQL query.
+PostgreSQL has an excellent query planner which optimises and executes this query for us, avoiding the need for multiple round-trips to the database and thus solving the N+1 problem that is found in many GraphQL APIs.

+For example the following query would be compiled into one SQL statement:

 ```graphql
 {